MohamedEmad34/MohamedEmad34/README.md

 I'm an **ASIC Physical Design Engineer** and **Research Assistant @ Nile University**, specializing in the complete **RTL-to-GDSII** implementation flow using both industry-standard and open-source EDA tools.

-- 🔬 **Research Assistant @ Nile University** — Working on advanced physical design and digital systems research
+- 🔬 **Research Assistant @ Nile University** — Conducting research in ASIC Physical Design and digital systems; supporting lab work, coursework, and RTL-to-GDSII educational content
 - ⚙️ Experienced in **timing closure**, **power analysis**, **physical verification (DRC/LVS)**, and **EDA scripting**
 - 🧪 Skilled in **Digital Verification** using UVM and SystemVerilog
 - 💡 Passionate about **open-source silicon**, **FPGA prototyping**, and **microelectronics education**